ECL_Rules_2020 (PDF) (See bottom of the page for rules 2019.)

 3. Each ECU member federation can appoint only one (1) international competition for free for the ECL.
 The competition must be organized in the same country that the ECU member is representing in the ECU.

-5. Each ECU member federation needs to apply for the first ECL event by the end of July 2019 and for a second ECL event by the end of May 2019.
+5. ECU member federation must announce their ECL events by the end of July 2020.
+In case they host two ECL events, both need to be announced by the end of May 2020.
 The earlier that ECU receives the information, the more it can be advertised.
 Partial information about the competition will also be accepted but it must be complemented at a later time.
 A special ECL application form is provided by the ECU.

 6. The ECL competition must be open to all ECU member federations’ teams in the ECL divisions.